North Rhine-Westphalia: Economy

 North Rhine-Westphalia has always been Germany's powerhouse with the largest economy among the German states by GDP figures.
+In 2024, Westphalia was the first state to reach GDP of US$1.0 trillion.

 In the 1950s and 1960s, Westphalia was known as Land von Kohle und Stahl (Land of Coal and Steel).
 In the post-World War II recovery, the Ruhr was one of the most important industrial regions in Europe, and contributed to the German Wirtschaftswunder.
 As of the late 1960s, repeated crises led to contractions of these industrial branches.
 On the other hand, producing sectors, particularly in mechanical engineering and metal and iron working industry, experienced substantial growth.
-Despite this structural change and an economic growth which was under national average, the 2018 GDP of 705 billion euro (1/4 of the total German GDP) made NRW the economically strongest state of Germany by GRP figures, as well as one of the most important economical areas in the world.
+Despite this structural change and an economic growth which was under national average, the 2024 GDP of €872 billion (1/5 of the total German GDP) made NRW the economically strongest state of Germany by GDP figures, as well as one of the most important economical areas in the world.
 Of Germany's top 100 corporations, 37 are based in North Rhine-Westphalia.
 On a per capita base, however, North Rhine-Westphalia remains one of the weaker among the Western German states.

 North Rhine-Westphalia attracts companies from both Germany and abroad.
 In 2009, the state had the most foreign direct investments (FDI) anywhere in Germany.
 Around 13,100 foreign companies from the most important investment countries control their German or European operations from bases in North Rhine-Westphalia.

 There have been many changes in the state's economy in recent times.
 Among the many changes in the economy, employment in the creative industries is up while the mining sector is employing fewer people.
 Industrial heritage sites are now workplaces for designers, artists and the advertising industry.
 The Ruhr region has – since the 1960s – undergone a significant structural change away from coal mining and steel industry.
 Many rural parts of Eastern Westphalia, Bergisches Land and the Lower Rhine ground their economy on "Hidden Champions" in various sectors.

 As of June 2014, the unemployment rate is 8.2%, second highest among all western German states.
 In October 2018 the unemployment rate stood at 6.4% and was higher than the national average.